China Trip October 2017

 about "I can tell the crime was done by a panda because he eats, shoots and leaves"?
 Really fun seeing

 out towards the Dazu Rock Carvings. (movie 370) On the way we

 each more then a mile long.
 We stopped

 for lunch at a fancy hotel in a city that appeared to be one of

 the famous empty cities.
 The hotel

 We then continued to the Dazu Rock Carvings (link).

-(extras) We entered and took a shuttle down to the site.
+Buddha.
+(Extras) We entered and took a shuttle down to the site.
 Wow!
+Pretty